-The Lather (Interior Systems Mechanic) Apprenticeship Program consists of three Levels where apprentices learn how to install, handle, build and apply materials that are used in the construction of ceilings and walls.
+The Lather (aka Wall & Ceiling Installer, or Interior Systems Mechanic) Apprenticeship Program consists of three Levels where apprentices learn how to install, handle, build and apply materials that are used in the construction of ceilings and walls.
 Through a combination of hands-on learning and classroom time, Lather Apprentices become well-rounded journeypersons prepared for any challenge.
 Lathers are also called Wall and Ceiling Installers.

 Apprentices learn the best practices to frame commercial, industrial, institutional and residential jobs, including rain-screen walls, using materials such as steel stud, drywall, sound proofing, insulation, lath, stucco and more.